 A fundamental fact noted by the November 1 Order and the attached Staff Report is that California is capacity constrained.
 Moreover, the state is not an electrical island.
 Events like those which occurred last summer will continue to occur until mitigated by the construction of new generation and transmission in the state.
 As noted at page 21 of the November 1 Order, “As indicated by the Staff Report and by reports prepared by California State agencies and others, this summer's wholesale markets exhibited certain market fundamentals that would be expected to cause prices to rise.
 Input costs increased as the cost of fuel, emission credits and O&M expenses increased.
 Sustained demand increased, requiring increased reliance on generating resources that would have been more expensive to operate even if input prices had not increased.
 Conditions in the Northwest decreased amounts of hydropower supply usually available to the market which, combined with a failure to bring new generation into service over the last decade, resulted in a true scarcity of generation.
 In circumstances like this, prices are expected to rise - - and indeed they must rise to induce the investment in new capacity that is needed to serve customers adequately.”

 A return to cost based regulation will not ameliorate any of these conditions.
 Rather, it will exacerbate it, as developers will be motivated to withdraw plans for both current and future generation projects in the state.
-At this point, California consumers will continued to confront the witches brew of increased demand and inadequate supply with no end in sight.
+At this point, California consumers will continue to confront the witches brew of increased demand and inadequate supply with no end in sight.
 The only solution offered by cost based rates would be to return to utility construction, operation and ownership of California generation, which is hardly likely to be desired even by the utilities.
 Moreover, it would almost certainly move the state into creating a whole new regime of stranded costs which future ratepayers would have to pay off.
+The very idea that a heavy-handed “cost-based” regulatory approach will ease California’s energy problems and build new generation cheaper and more quickly than merchant generators driven by potential profit, flies in the face of reality and represents a very misinformed case of wishful thinking.

 Cost Based Rates - - A Return to Regulatory Luddism